justinnas/StarTray-Temperature/README.md

 **Exit**

 - **Close the Application:**
-    - Click the "Exit" button to close MyApp.
+    - Click the "Exit" button to close StarTray.

 <br>